mila-iqia/ddxplus/README.md

 # DDXPlus dataset

 The dataset will be uploaded soon.
+The paper is available [here](https://github.com/bruzwen/ddxplus/blob/main/Dialogue01_Dataset.pdf).